Our current location is at the Bishop Harrison Center at All Saints Parish located at 1342 Lancaster Avenue in Syracuse, NY.

 What makes a good project?
 Can you give me some examples?

 DISHES looks for projects that include a public component; feature refreshing new ideas; will take place in Syracuse, NY; and are scheduled to happen/launch within one year of winning the grant.
 This is a unique micro-granting process that requires project leaders to present in front of a live audience, so don't forget to think over the presentation aspect of your idea!
+Please note that any events using DISHES funds must be free and open to the public and that selected projects have a total budget of at or near $2,000.

 A good project is one that uses creativity to engage the community.
 What’s key is the public component – the grants aren’t meant to pay an individual's rent.
 If your project will make people pause, think, and feel, chances are it’s a great idea.
 Just keep in mind that we're not able to fund guerrilla projects.